 Royal Enfield unveiled the Concept KX bobber at the last year’s EICMA in Milan, Italy.
-Based on the concept’s design, IAB’s illustrator Shoeb R Kalania has come up with a digital rendering of the production version of the Royal Enfield Concept KX Bobber 838.
+Based on the concept’s design, IAB’s illustrator Shoeb R Kalania has come up with a digital rendering of the production version of the Royal Enfield Bobber 838.

 Powering the Royal Enfield Concept KX 838 is an 838cc, V-twin, oil cooled engine with fuel injection.
 The motor is developed by Royal Enfield in co-operation with Polaris Industries in the UK.
 While the official power figures are unknown, the engine is reportedly tuned to generate around 90 hp of maximum power.
 It will be mated to a 6-speed gearbox.